Statewide Reach

 Extension Centers

-Providing services to every county in the state, University of Missouri Extension has the capacity to adapt university programs and resources to very different local needs and aspirations.
-MU Extension provides relevant, credible and valued education and resources on agriculture, natural resources, business and industry, community development, 4-H and family development to citizens around the state.
+Providing services to every county in the state, MU Extension has the capacity to adapt university programs and resources to very different local needs and aspirations.
+MU Extension provides relevant, credible and valued education and resources on agriculture, natural resources, business and workforce, community and leadership, 4-H and family development to citizens around the state.

-MU Extension is Missouri's one-stop source for practical education on almost anything.
-Specialized learning programs include university-level evening and online courses and degrees.
-Students in grades three through 12 can take independent study courses and even earn a high school diploma online.
+The extension program is Missouri's one-stop source for practical education on almost anything.
+Specialized learning programs include continuing education, seminars and courses.
 MU Extension's Fire and Rescue Training Institute, Law Enforcement Training Institute, and Community Emergency Management Program provide education and technical assistance to individuals and families, local governments, businesses, schools and organizations in preparing and responding to natural and man-made disasters.

 MU Extension information is available face to face or at your fingertips.
-And their "Ask An Expert" feature is your personal link to the university's vast body of knowledge.
+And the "Ask An Expert" feature is your personal link to the university's vast body of knowledge.